Skip to content

 Example Natural Language Logic for basic_demo:

-1. Customer balance ≤ credit limit
+1. The Customer's balance is less than the credit limit

-4. Item amount = quantity × unit_price
+4. The Item amount is the quantity * unit_price

 Use case: App Integration